core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 #### Actions after Device Reboot

-Building on the above, after having experienced a reboot, a peer A checks whether it has a pair P1 = (Latest Master Secret, Latest Master Salt) associated with any another peer B stored on disk.
+Building on the above, after having experienced a reboot, a peer A checks whether it has stored on disk a pair P1 = (Latest Master Secret, Latest Master Salt) associated with any another peer B.

 * If a pair P1 is found, the peer A performs the following actions.